Nicola Edgington

 Nicola Edgington (born 9 September 1980) is a British double killer who also attempted to murder a third person.
 Having killed her mother in 2005, she attacked two strangers in the street in Bexleyheath in 2011, killing one.
 She was convicted of manslaughter due to diminished responsibility, attempted murder and murder.

 Early history

-Edgington has a younger brother and younger sister and attended Sackville School.
+Edgington has a younger brother and a younger sister and attended Sackville School.
 Edgington told police that she was abused by her father when younger.
 She had stays in care homes at times.
 She worked as a hairdresser, shop assistant and saleswoman.
 At age 17, she miscarried twins after being punched in the stomach by a violent boyfriend.
 At 19 she was pregnant again, by a drug-dealer boyfriend, and gave birth to a son three months prematurely.
 Edgington's mother Marion helped her care for the baby, until giving the boy to foster care.
 Edgington married a Jamaican man who is the father of her younger son.
 The sons were taken into care and then to Jamaica by her former husband.